ilri/feast-data-shiny/readme.md

-If running on an Arch Linux system, you may need to build from source Follow instructions in [the Shiny-server wiki](https://github.com/rstudio/shiny-server/wiki/Building-Shiny-Server-from-Source)
+If running on an Arch Linux system, you may need to build from source.
+Follow instructions in [the Shiny-server wiki](https://github.com/rstudio/shiny-server/wiki/Building-Shiny-Server-from-Source)
 ```
 $ git clone https://aur.archlinux.org/r-devel.git